UBC-CIC/Optimizing-Sedation/docs/DeploymentGuide.md

 openssl x509 -inform PEM -in certificate.crt > public.pem
 ```

-Push certificate to AWS IAM, this assumes that AWS configuraiton is installed on local computer and IAM user is signed in with required permission to upload certificate.
+Push certificate to AWS IAM, this assumes that AWS configuration is installed on the local computer and the IAM user is signed in with the required permission to upload the certificate.
 ```bash
 aws iam upload-server-certificate
   --server-certificate-name Sedation-Self-Signed-SSL-Certificate